Modern History Playlist

 Other Reform Movements

-Parsis, Christians, and Sikhs also witnessed reform movements.
+Parsis, Christians, and Sikhs also witnessed significant reform movements focusing on modernization, education, and identity consolidation.

-Parsis, Christians, and Sikhs also witnessed reform movements.
+Parsis, Christians, and Sikhs also witnessed significant reform movements focusing on modernization, education, and identity consolidation.

 Major Social Reform Movements in 19th Century India